AntonyChinVal/flutter-clean-architecture/clean_project/README.md

 ## Domain
 The `Domain` layer defines the business logic of the application.
+* Core :  The main classes that are used in the `Domain` layer.
-* Entity : Enterprise wide business rules.
+* Entities : Enterprise wide business rules.
-* Use Case : Application specific business rules.
+* UseCases : Application specific business rules.
-* Repository : Abstract classes that define the expected functionality of outer layers.
+* Repositories : Abstract classes that define the expected functionality of outer layers.

 ## Data
 The `Data` layer is responsible for data retrieval.
-* Repository : Concrete classes that implement the repository from the domain layer.
+* Repositories : Concrete classes that implement the repository from the domain layer.
-* External Data : Data source(Rest Api, Firebase , Device).
+* ExternalData : Data source(Rest Api, Firebase , Device).

 ## Presenter
 The `Presenter` layer is the representation of the application.
+* Core : The main classes that are used in the `Presenter` layer.
+* Configuration : Initial settings of the `Presenter` layer (Navigation, Initialization).
-* Screen : Represents the user interface, events, and lifecycle.
+* Screens : Represents the user interface, events, and lifecycle.
     * Template : All the widgets that build the screen.
     * BloC : Component that converts a sequence of incoming events into a sequence of outgoing states.
+* Components : Interactive widgets for creating a user interface.

 ## Configuration
 The `Configuration` layer contains all the general app configurations (Platform(IOS,Android), Firebase, Dependency Injection).